Our Top Pick

 Schecter C-7 Deluxe

-Updated in December for 2018 – 5 new guitars added with new FAQ & Demo sections
+Updated in March 2019 – 5 new guitars added with new FAQ & Demo sections

 Discover the best seven string guitars for metal music at fair prices

 With a specific look at the range of seven strings available in 2019, we’ve scoured dozens of online stores for the best deals and prices so you can get the best seven string guitar for your money.
 Whether it’s rock and metal, or even blues and country, seven strings offer a fresh alternative to the standard six string and can really add a crushing bottom line to your playing.
 Let’s take a look at our top 12 picks:

 The 12 Best Seven String Guitars – Quick Look

 |Dean Thoroughbred Stealth 7 String||AMAZON|